uta-lug-nuts/LnOS/docs/tilingWM.md

+# What is a Tiling Window Manager ? and why is it used with arch btw
 Tiling Window Managers(WM) essentially manage the windows for your applications inside of tiles.
 These tiles can then be moved around through keystrokes / keybinds and allow you to utilize multiple workspaces.

 It's heavily a non traditional way of doing Desktop Environment computing but is very popular in the arch linux community with the rise of ricing with hyprland.